Intelligenics/Angular-Core/Intelligenics.Application.Web/Intelligenics.Application.Framework/README.md

 }
 ```

-Your will also need a settings file that called settings.json to be output to your assets folder when deployed.
+Your will also need a settings file that is called settings.json to be output to your assets folder when deployed.
 This must be hosted under the root folder as assets/settings.json.
-In production you should enable secury by setting isEnabled to true.
+In production you should enable security by setting isEnabled to true.
 This application assumes you will be using SSO to acquire a token.
 This is maintained as a cookie on the main application.
 You must ensure your cookie is available to this domain also to function correctly.

 ```
 {